etse/AI-compo-strategic-war/readme.md

 to understand that this implicitly means that the cell is empty.

 Any information about what a cell isn't is left out.
-That means there will not be any information telling you that a cell is **not** a well, instead the client can assume that a cell is not a wall unless stated otherwise.
+That means there will not be any information telling you that a cell is **not** a wall, instead the client can assume that a cell is not a wall unless stated otherwise.

 Additionally it will include your player-id and the total size of the map.